marcomarino123/magnopy/docs/source/contribute/origin-upstream.rst

 We refer to the main |repository|_, from which the release is made, as the **Upstream** repository.

-At the moment it is a repository under the account of the main developer of magnopy, but in principle it may be moved to a different personal or organization's account in the future.

 You can pull changes from the **Upstream** repository to your local repository to keep it up to date with the latest changes in the **Upstream** repository.
 Alternatively,